smok-serwis/pojeb/README.md

 **If you don't put this file**, then your package will be un-uninstallable, and _wyjeb_ command will cry if you try to remove it.

+**Note: ** if package's _wyjeb_ script returns a non-zero error code, uninstallation will be treated as successful nevertheless, and the command will return 0.

 # FAQ

 Q: What should install/uninstall scripts be written in?